R-Truth: Early career (1997–2002)

-World Wrestling Federation (1999–2002)
+World Wrestling Federation (1999–2001)

 At the urging of Rick Michaels, Killings sent a promotional videotape to the World Wrestling Federation (WWF).
 He was signed to a two-year developmental contract in 1999 and under the ring name K-Kwik was assigned to Memphis Championship Wrestling, a WWF developmental territory.
 On April 12 in Robinsonville, Mississippi, he won a battle royal to claim the vacant Southern Heavyweight Championship.
 He lost the title to a masked Jerry Lawler on May 24 in Tunica, Mississippi, but reclaimed it from Joey Abs several months later in Memphis, Tennessee on August 19.
 His second reign ended on November 3, when he lost to Steve Bradley in Manila, Arkansas.

 K-Kwik was then promoted to the main roster and put in a tag team with Road Dogg.
 He debuted on the November 13, 2000 episode of Raw is War, attacking William Regal during a match against Road Dogg.
 K-Kwik and Road Dogg began rapping together, performing a song called "Gettin' Rowdy" as they approached the ring.
-Upon the return of Road Dogg's former partner Billy Gunn later that month, K-Kwik was involved in a D-Generation X quasi-reunion.
+Upon the return of Road Dogg's former partner Billy Gunn later that month, K-Kwik was involved in a D-Generation X (DX) quasi-reunion.
 At Survivor Series, K-Kwik teamed with former DX members Road Dogg, Billy Gunn, and Chyna to face The Radicalz in a Survivor Series match.
 K-Kwik was eliminated and the Radicalz went on to win the match.
 At Armageddon, K-Kwik and Road Dogg took part in a four-way tag team match for the Tag Team Championship, which was won by Edge and Christian.

 After Road Dogg was suspended in December and eventually released on January 26, 2001, K-Kwik became a singles competitor and a successful mainstay on Jakked.
 He took part in the 2001 Royal Rumble, but was eliminated by Big Show.
 K-Kwik then began competing in the hardcore division.
 He defeated Raven for the Hardcore Championship on February 3, but lost the title to Crash Holly that same evening under the title's 24/7 rules.
 He defeated Raven for the title a second time on the following night, but once again he lost the title to Holly within the space of several hours.
 K-Kwik became somewhat of a background figure of "The Invasion" angle during the summer months, often seen in dressing rooms and watching television with other superstars during inter-promotional matches.
-He was released from the WWF the following year.
+He was released from the WWF in August 2001.